kubernetes/dashboard/charts/helm-chart/kubernetes-dashboard/README.md

 It is highly recommended to use RBAC with minimal privileges needed for Dashboard to run.

+### NetworkPolicy

+You can enable a networkPolicy for this application via the `networkPolicy.enabled` boolean.
+By default it permits ingress only to the HTTP or HTTPS port (see `protocolHttp` from values.yaml).

+If you wish to disable all ingress to this application you may set the `networkPolicy.ingressDenyAll` boolean to `true`.
+If ingress is disabled you must use direct port-forwarding to access this application.

 ## Configuration

 Please refer to [values.yaml](https://github.com/kubernetes/dashboard/blob/master/charts/helm-chart/kubernetes-dashboard/values.yaml)